Investigation of the ratio $\frac{\sigma_{r}}{F_{2}}(Q^2/s,Q^2)$ in the momentum-space approach: Introduction

 where factor $2$ originates from the difference between the transverse and longitudinal photon wave function and the factor $\rho(x,Q^{2})$ is related to the transverse-to-longitudinal ratio of the photoabsorbtion cross sections as

 The transverse and longitudinal inelastic cross-sections in the dipole picture can be factorized in the following form

 where $\Psi_{\gamma}^{L,T}$ are the appropriate spin averaged light-cone wave functions of the photon and $\sigma_{q\overline{q}}(r,z,W^{2})$ is the dipole cross-section which it related to the imaginary part of the $(q\overline{q})p$ forward scattering amplitude.
 The square of the photon wave function describes the probability for the occurrence of a $(q\overline{q})$ fluctuation \cite{Nikolaev, Nikolaev1R, Nikolaev2R}.
 The ratio of the DIS structure functions based on the value of $\rho$ predicted to be $1$ or $\frac{4}{3}$, as investigated in Refs.\cite{Boroun1, Boroun2, Boroun3, Boroun3R, Boroun4, Boroun4R} can be used for the ratio ${\sigma_{r}}/{F_{2}}$ to be $\frac{2}{3}$ or $\frac{8}{11}$ respectively.\\ In this paper, we present the ratio ${\sigma_{r}}/{F_{2}}$ in a momentum-space approach using the proton structure function measurable in deeply inelastic scattering based on the Block-Durand-Ha (BDH) parameterization \cite{Martin1}, which applies to large and small $Q^2$ and small $x$.
 The BDH parameterization provides a better fit to experimental data, particularly at low values of the Bjorken variable $x$.
 This improved fit is crucial for accurately describing the behavior of the proton structure function in regions where data is sparse.
 Additionally, the BDH parameterization aligns well with theoretical predictions, such as the Froissart bound, which describes the asymptotic behavior of hadron-hadron cross sections.
-By avoiding the need for a specific factorization scheme, the BDH parameterization simplifies the theoretical calculations involved in deep inelastic scattering processes, making them more efficient and accessible.\\
+By avoiding the need for a specific factorization scheme, the BDH parameterization simplifies the theoretical calculations involved in deep inelastic scattering processes, making them more efficient and accessible.\\ Firstly, we examine the ratio $\frac{\sigma_{r}}{F_{2}}(x,Q^2)$ due to the HERA center-of-mass (COM) energies, then we will extend the ratio to the limit $x_{\mathrm{min}}=Q^2/s$ which corresponds to high inelasticity $y=1$, for comparison with the color dipole model bounds.
+By including an additional higher-twist term in the description of the ratio $\frac{\sigma_{r}}{F_{2}}(Q^2/s,Q^2)$, the results will improve at low-$x$ and low-$Q^2$ values in comparison with the HERA data.
+The main goal of the paper is the ratio $\frac{\sigma_{r}}{F_{2}}(Q^2/s,Q^2)$ with the COM energies at the LHeC and EIC \cite{EIC1, EIC2} colliders.
+This ratio will define a limit bound for the data in these colliders.\\